Low-Line Market Safety Guidelines

 - Hand sanitizer will be readily available at vendor booths for you to utilize.

 - Avoid touching your face at the market.

 - Lingering will not be allowed at the market.
 We encourage you to make your purchases and then leave the market to allow for shoppers to maintain safe social distancing.

 - Do not consume food at the market.

 - All vendors must wear protective masks.

-- Booths will be sanitized every two hours, by market staff.
+- Booths will be sanitized every two hours.

 - Booths will be staggered to ensure adequate space for social distancing.

 - Booths will display signage reminding shoppers to follow these market guidelines.